 - Place a long, thin tube with a camera on the end through this cut.
 This is called an arthroscope.
 The camera is attached to a video monitor in the operating room.
 This tool lets the surgeon look inside your knee area and work on the joint.

-- Make another cut and passes tools through this opening.
+- Make another cut and pass tools through this opening.
 A small pointed tool called an awl is used to make very small holes in the bone near the damaged cartilage.
 These are called microfractures.

 Why the Procedure is Performed